kdw9502/UnityMethodDecorator/README.md

 # UnityMethodCallCounter
-Get count of function call in runtime using dll injection
+Get count of method call in runtime using dll injection

 ## Installing